 The suboptimal utilization of aPTT testing has been identified as a prevalent problem across all health regions in Manitoba.
 As part of Choosing Wisely Manitoba and as per the aPTT testing recommendations issued by Choosing Wisely Canada, DSM’s Hematology discipline provided direction and new guidelines for the ordering of aPTT testing.
 Following this clinical practice change in October 2015 aPTT test requests have decreased provincially by an estimated 20,000 per month.
 It is anticipated that more than $57,000 will be saved in supply costs, allowing reinvestment within other areas of Hematology.

 Resource stewardship is a central focus of the Choosing Wisely initiative and an important concept to reinforce early in medical education as its principles can be carried throughout a physician’s career.
 Funded through DSM’s Summer Studentship Program, a project to better emphasize this concept within the University of Manitoba’s undergraduate medical education program (UGME) was funded through DSM’s 2016 Summer Studentship program.
-Following a review of Manitoba’s pre-clerkship medical curriculum, a variety of learning materials, including readings, interactive lectures, team-based learning sessions and online modules were developed, incorporating more than 120 Choosing Wisely Canada recommendations.
+Following a review of Manitoba’s pre-clerkship medical curriculum, a variety of learning materials, including readings, interactive lectures, team-based learning sessions and online modules were developed, incorporating Choosing Wisely Canada recommendations.
 The impact of these changes on students’ knowledge and attitudes regarding resource stewardship are currently being assessed following the 2016-2017 academic year.
 Article: DSM Funds Student Project to Integrate Resource Stewardship into Medical Curriculum

 A Growing Momentum for Choosing Wisely